 A list of the existing recreation sites within the FERC Project Boundary (organized by hydropower development) and their future disposition are provided in Table 4-1.
 These sites are also shown in Figure 4-1 through Figure 4-4.
 The recreation sites that will be removed by the Renewal Corporation will be located a substantial distance from the river once the reservoirs are drawn down.
-The approach taken with regard to these sites is informed by the 2012 Klamath Facilities Removal Final EIS/EIR, the Final Clean Water Act Section 401 Certification for the Renewal Corporation's License Surrender and Removal of the Lower Klamath Project (Oregon Department of Environmental Quality 2018), and in the California SWRCB's Final Environmental Impact Report for the Lower Klamath Project License Surrender (April 2020).
+The approach taken with regard to these sites is informed by the 2012 Klamath Facilities Removal Final EIS/EIR; the Oregon Clean Water Act Section 401 Water Quality Certification (401 WQC)(Oregon Department of Environmental Quality 2018); the California 401 WQC, as amended (SWRCB 2022); the California SWRCB's Final Environmental Impact Report for the Lower Klamath Project License Surrender (April 2020); the Commission's 2022 FEIS for Hydropower License Surrender and Decommissioning for the Lower Klamath Project, as implemented by the License Surrender Order; and the Endangered Species Act Section 7(a)(2) Biological Opinion, and Magnuson-Stevens Fishery Conservation and Management Act Essential Fish Habitat Response to the Surrender and Decommissioning of the Lower Klamath Hydroelectric Project (NMFS 2021).
 The Proposed Action is also informed by the Renewal Corporation's own analysis, as well as the Renewal Corporation's outreach and stakeholder input process.